Plateau State: Government

 The Plateau State administrative structure consists of the state cabinet, the House of Assembly and local government areas.

 The state government is run by the governor (chief executive), deputy governor, secretary to the state government, commissioners (cabinet members), special advisers, permanent secretaries, board chairmen and general managers.
-The current governor is Simon Bako Lalong.
-He was sworn in on 29 May 2015 under the party APC.
+The current governor is Caleb Manasseh Mutfwang.
+He was sworn in on 29 May 2023 under the party PDP.

-The House of Assembly consists of 25 members and 11 special advisers.
+The House of Assembly consists of 25 members.
 The current Speaker of the house is Rt.
 Hon.
-Yakubu Yakson Sanda who was elected on 20 October 2021 by the Honourable Members of the house following the impeachment of Rt.
-Hon.
-Ayuba Abok by the members of the 9th assembly.
+Naanlong Daniel who was elected on 2nd July 2025 by the members of the 10th assembly after former speaker Gabriel Dewan resigned.

 The local government is headed by a chairman, who is the chief executive, while his cabinet consists of elected councilors who make up the legislative arm.